 Worth getting out of bed for

-Well-earned R ‘n’ R is this sedate stay’s raison d'être, so there’s little need to leap from your bed; after all, it’s so soft and snuggly… When you do leave your cocoon of Egyptian cotton, you can play board games, read, or wander the grounds, perhaps fish in the stream, swim or play tennis if you’re really amped up.
+Well-earned R ‘n’ R is this sedate stay’s raison d'être, so there’s little need to leap from your bed; after all, it’s so soft and snuggly… When you do leave your cocoon of Egyptian cotton, you can play board games, read, or wander the grounds, perhaps fish in the stream or swim.
 Michael and Ben are always happy to stop for a chat, too.

 Spreading out from the hotel’s own impressive grounds, Marais Poitevin Regional Nature Park is a beautiful expanse of marshes and wetland, home to a coterie of birds and animals.
 You can bike or explore on foot, but its best seen by boat along the canals that give it the nickname Green Venice.
 Wander the mediaeval streets of coastal city La Rochelle (a 30-minute drive away) where there are towers to scale, a painter-inspiring view from the harbour and markets to trawl – plus, the Plage des Minimes to sunbathe on.
 From there, cross the bridge to Îlé de Ré to find more sandy stretches.
 Niort (also a 30-minute drive away) is known for its Donjon (not Miami Vice’s finest, but the remnants of a 12th-century castle) and 16th-century town hall – now a visual arts space.
 For more eye-catching antiquity and local delicacies, the commune of Surgères is just a 10-minute drive.

-We strongly advise you to try Ben’s home-cooked meals, but if you'd like to seek sustenance elsewhere, the region’s fruitful land and sea means fresh, flavourful ingredients are a source of pride in local eateries.
-Just a 10-minute drive away is Le Relais de la Forêt for elegantly plated sea fare and sinful desserts.
+We strongly advise you to try Ben’s home-cooked meals, but if you'd like to seek sustenance elsewhere, the region’s fruitful land and sea means fresh, flavourful ingredients are a source of pride in local eateries, and Ben's favourite, L'Instant Z, dishes up Italian classics a 15-minute drive away.
+Just a five-minute drive away is Le Petit Caprice for elegantly plated French fare.
 On the Îlé de Ré, Bistrot du Marin promises cuisine like your grandmother made – especially if grand-mère captained a trawler.
 Le Panier de Crabes in La Rochelle looks unassuming but is a must-try for its seafood cornucopia.
 Christopher Coutanceau, the self-named eatery of a ruggedly dashing fisherman and chef has stylish sea-inspired decor and a lure-lined menu – but you’ll set course for the chef’s table for fishy dishes of all ilk…